 Being grounded is one of those phrases with very different meanings.
-In the context of the hundred of teens I spent time with in two very diverse communities this week, it means one thing: to be stuck at home as a consequence of behaving in ways that draw parental disapproval.
+Last week at high school graduations I spent time with hundreds of teens in two very diverse communities.
+For these teens, being grounded means one thing: to be stuck at home as a consequence of behaving in ways that draw parental disapproval.

 Here’s what it means to me tonight: being home again and finding my way back into habits that keep me sane and centered after a month of crossing 9 time zones in jumbo jets, walking below ground in caves that have art created as many as 36,000 years ago, and attending high school graduations in rural Nevada and in the People’s Republic of Berkeley.